-This dinner roll recipe is over 50 years old and is absolutely my favorite recipe for white dinner roll or bun (for you northerners).
+This 4-H dinner rolls recipe is over 50 years old and is one of my very favorite recipes for white dinner rolls or buns (for you northerners).

 If you’re looking for an oatmeal dinner roll recipe, this is the one I make every Thanksgiving, Christmas, and special occasions.

-But back to these rolls…the texture is soft and chewy, and the flavor is perfect!
-These are amazing for sliders or just to go along as a side with a meal.
+But back to these rolls…the texture is soft and tender.
+The flavor is perfect!
+These rolls work wonderfully for sliders, peanut butter, and jelly sandwiches, or just to go along as a side for a meal.

 This recipe has been baked by my family for many, many years.
 Rumor has it my aunt got this recipe while in 4-H back in the 1960s.
-The recipe that has been passed around my family did not have many directions at all.
-If you click to view the recipe below, you’ll see the original recipe and scant instructions.
+The original recipe has been passed around my family was pretty scant on instructions.
+If you click to view the recipe below, you’ll see the recipe as originally written up.

-Today, I included my slightly updated version with more detailed instructions.
-Below are a few notes:
+Today, I included my slightly updated version with more details on the methods.

 Yeast – The original recipe did not specify whether to use active dry yeast or instant yeast, but we can surmise active dry yeast was the one originally used for the following reasons.